rominalodolo/JAVA1/README.md

 Access Controls:
 - Allows you to hide fields and methods from other classes
 - You can determine how internal data gets modified
-- You can keep implementation seperate from the public interface
+- You can keep implementation separate from the public interface

 `public` Accessible by anyone
 `private` Accessible only within the class